 - Don’t push yourself so far that you feel like giving up.
 Take breaks to help your body recuperate, maintaining energy levels and your motivation.

 - Resistance bands are a great way to increase the difficulty of each exercise.
 Use them for squats to vary your workout intensity and maintain balance.
-We love the ones from Instepp.
-Use LIZLOVES at checkout for 11% off.

 - Don’t underestimate the benefits of stretching, not only to release tension from slouching over a desk all day, but to relax muscles and prevent injury before and after exercise.

 - Inspiration for sticking to your exercise goals

 Words: Lilly Atkinson